wgnet/sheep2/README.md

 ## Error handling

 There are two kinds of error handlers: with arity 2 and 3.
+And also special handler for exceptions.

 ### error_handler/3